nshirooni/EE282/analysis_proposal.md

 Ambient RNA, a phenomenon in which cells do not survive dissociation and prematurely release mRNA prior to droplet capture.
 Doublets in which multiple cells may be captured in a droplet.
 Lastly low-quality or non-viable cells which should be excluded from analysis.
 Ambient RNA decontamination will be done using CellBender (Fleming et al, 2023) which is a command-line tool in estimating ambient RNA contamination.
 Seurat will then input the matrix generated from
 CellBender for further quality control.
-Threee key summary statistics will be plotted for visualization of cell quality, these three are, the amount of genes expressed per cell, the total counts per cell, and the mitochondrial expression percentage per cell (cell viability).
+Three key summary statistics will be plotted for visualization of cell quality, these three are the amount of genes expressed per cell, the total counts per cell, and the mitochondrial expression percentage per cell (cell viability).
 These will be plotted individually via the ViolinPlot function in Seurat to show distributions.
 To visualize them jointly ggplot2 will be used to create a scatter plot.
-Cells that show low genes expressed per cell, low total counts that are not biologically relevant will be removed.
-Further cells with high mitochondrial percentages will be removed.
+Cells that show low genes expressed per cell, low total counts that are not biologically relevant will be removed, this implies that downstream analysis will be done before and after QC to allow biological variation to drive quality control rather than numerical cut-offs set by plot visualization.
+Furthermore cells with high mitochondrial percentages will be removed.
 Next a doublet finder algorithm, scDblFinder (Germain et al, 2022),  will be used to account for doublets, while one could assume doublets would be double the distribution of typical counts per cell, this is not always the case and where a doubletfinder shines.
 The data will then be normalized to account for sequencing depth, then the top 100-2000 variable genes (depending on dataset) will then be selected for downstream analysis.
 Dimensionality reduction will then